dabrahams/Contracts/Contracts.md

 going to refer to English a lot, and please consider that a shorthand for “whatever human languages you use to communicate about software,” which is just too long to repeat.

+### Agenda

+- Part 1
+  - Correctness
+  - Local Reasoning
+  - Design by Contract
+  - What's in a Contract
+  - A Story with a Moral

+- Part 2
+  - Good style
+  - Contract Checking
+  - Offensive Programming
+  - What to do in Existing Codebases
+  - Conclusion

 ## Correctness